 We have two ways of digitally copying images from books or journals for instructional use available to us, for example to include in a Powerpoint presentation or in a handout, which can then be put on Moodle:

 These are explained below.

 Always remember though that there may be sources of relevant images that you can freely re-use without any risk of copyright infringement - see the 'Images' section of this guide for examples.

-The CLA Licence allows us to copy images from books and journals that are covered by the Licence, for educational purposes (e.g., in presentations), subject to certain conditions.
+For very specific images from books and journals that are covered by the Licence, the CLA Licence allows us to copy images for educational purposes (e.g., in presentations), subject to certain conditions.
 Further details are available in the CLA User Guidelines (PDF, 3.2 MB).